system76/tech-docs/src/models/darp7/repairs.md

 ### Steps to replace the CMOS battery:

-1. Follow the steps above to [remove the keyboard](#replacing-the-keyboard) and [remove the bottom cover](#removing-the-bottom-cover).
+1. Follow the steps above to [remove the bottom cover](#removing-the-bottom-cover).
 2. Unplug the white connector attaching the CMOS battery to the motherboard (highlighted green below.)

 ![CMOS battery](./img/cmos-battery.jpg)

-3. If you are replacing the CMOS battery, pull it away from the adhesive holding it to the case.
+3. If you are replacing the CMOS battery, [remove SSD-1](#replacing-an-m2nvme-ssd) to expose the CMOS battery, then pull it away from the adhesive holding it to the case.
 4. To clear the CMOS, [disconnect the main battery](#removing-the-battery), open the lid of the machine, and hold down the power button for at least 15 seconds to discharge any residual energy in the system.
 5. Re-connect the CMOS battery and the main battery, and replace the bottom panel and keyboard.
 7. Power up the machine.
 The system may power itself off and on after initial boot; this is normal behavior when the CMOS has been reset.